Claude Code Plugin

 Three categories, 14 skills total

-Research phase (3 skills), freshness check (1 skill), consumer/straight port (10 skills). v1.0.0 ships all 14 with no soft dependencies on the upstream superpowers plugin — code-reviewer agent dispatches now target pr-review-toolkit:code-reviewer.
+Research phase (3 skills), freshness check (1 skill), consumer/straight port (10 skills).
+Includes all 14 with no soft dependencies on the upstream superpowers plugin, code-reviewer agent dispatches target pr-review-toolkit:code-reviewer.

 How research works